 Lumpy’s Highland Drive will very shortly join the its downtown sibling as all but memory.
 Over the past few weeks, new owners Jeff and Adrienne Isbell have been slowly transitioning the existing space into a completely new bar – Brickyard Bar to be precise.

 The old Lumpy’s was certainly starting to show its age, all tatted and frayed edges, with a food menu not much better than school lunch.
 The new setup and menu looks much more promising.

-Once you’ve done the zombie Shake Shack thing over in Sandy, make your next horde destination Jordan Landing – that’s where the second iteration of this burger bar is set to open soon.
+Once you’ve done the zombie Shake Shack thing over in Sandy, make your next horde destination Jordan Landing – that’s where the second iteration of Lucky 13 is set to open soon.
 Presumably parking will be much improved over the realization of Dantes first level of hell that is the existing location.